-The unit was organized in Mansfield, 20 June 1948 as the 164th Fighter Squadron, with 30 officers and 115 airmen.
+The unit was organized at Mansfield on 20 June 1948, as the 164th Fighter Squadron, with 41 officers and 177 airmen.
 Predecessor units can be traced back to the 363rd Fighter Squadron of World War II, which was originally activated on 1 December 1942 and saw combat in the European Theater of Operations.
 The 164th received F-51D Mustang fighters, a B-26 Invader attack bomber, and a C-47 transport.
 In 1953, the unit entered the jet age with the arrival of the F-80 Shooting Star, which was subsequently replaced by the F-84E Thunderjet and F-84F Thunderstreak.

 On 10 November 1958, the unit was re-designated the 164th Tactical Fighter Squadron.
 It was called to active duty on 1 October 1961 during the Berlin Crisis, and contributed personnel and equipment to the 7121st Tactical Fighter Wing stationed at Etain Air Base, France.
 In August 1962, the unit was released from active duty and reverted to the control of the State of Ohio.
 Shortly thereafter, on 16 October 1962, the unit was re-designated the 179th Tactical Fighter Group, with the Fighter Squadron retaining the original 164th designation.